Louis603/Github-commits-api/README.md

 * How to run the test suite
-    run "rails db:migrate" to establish the three models run "rails s" in console to run the server hit the endpoint of "localhost:3000/getProject/:owner/:repo" of the project you want to seed into the DB
+    run "rails db:migrate" to establish the three models run "rails s" in console to run the server
+    # hit the endpoint "example http://localhost:3000/getProject?owner=rails&repo=rails"  of the project you want to seed into the DB
+    owner = "owner name"
+    repo = "repo name"
 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions